PSSA-SDAC/sdac/README.md

 SDAC workshops are designed to provide hands-on experience in data analysis using R and Python – covering various topics from research methods to machine learning.

 ## Drop-in Coding Days
 Randomly scheduled, informal environment dedicated to learning to code, playing with data, and collaborating with peers.
+Events will appear on https://www.instagram.com/pssa.utsc/.

 ## Stats & Coding Helpline
-Accessible via the Committee GitHub Pages (forthcoming).
-Students can request help with specific problems and be connected with an upper-year student or committee member who can assist them.
+Request help with specific problems and be connected with an upper-year student or committee member who can assist!
+Email sdac.pssa@gmail.com to request a timeslot!

 ## Events
 In-person Data-thon(s) where students compete to solve complex political science problems under time constraints.
 Prizes will be awarded to the top teams.

-## Team
-- Michael Cowan, Patrick Schnurbusch (HBA Political Science, 2015), Ibrahim Sereer, Eric Wu, Arun Kamalakanthan, Taiba Ahmed

 # Fall Semester